xdefago/stats-ci/README.md

 Depending on the type of data and measurements, it is sometimes inappropriate to compute the mean of the data because that value makes little sense.
 For instance, consider a communication system and suppose that we want to find an upper bound on message delays such that, with 90% confidence, at least 95% of messages are delivered within this bound.
-Then, the value of interest is the lower one-sided confidence interval of the 95th percentile with 90% confidence (quantile=.95, condidence level=0.9).
+Then, the value of interest is the lower one-sided confidence interval of the 95th percentile with 90% confidence (quantile=.95, confidence level=0.9).

 In a different context, if the data is an ordered sequence of strings, it might make sense to compute an interval around the median of the data, but the mean cannot be computed.